- Instructions for Form 1120-REIT - Introductory Material

 Interest due under section 1291(c)(3).
 See Form 8621 and the Instructions for Form 8621.

 If, on or after January 2, 2002, property of a C corporation becomes property of a REIT by either: (a) the qualification of the C corporation as a REIT; or (b) the transfer of such property to a REIT, then the REIT will be subject to the built-in gains tax under section 1374 unless the C corporation elects deemed sale treatment on the transferred property.
-Generally, if the C corporation does not make this election for tax years beginning in 2017, the REIT must pay tax on the net recognized built-in gain during the 5-year period beginning on its first day as a REIT or the day it acquired the property.
+Generally, if the C corporation does not make this election for tax years beginning in 2019, the REIT must pay tax on the net recognized built-in gain during the 5-year period beginning on its first day as a REIT or the day it acquired the property.
+Special rules apply to conversion transactions on or after June 7, 2019, as well as conversion transactions with a related section 355 distribution.
+See Regulations section 1.337(d)-7 for details.

 A REIT’s recognition period for conversion transactions that occur on or after August 8, 2016, and on or before February 17, 2017, is the 10-year period beginning on its first day as a REIT or the day the REIT acquired the property, as described in Temporary Regulations section 1.337(d)-7(T)(b)(2)(iii), as in effect on August 8, 2016.
 However, under the provisions of final Regulations section 1.337(d)-7(g)(2)(iii), a REIT may choose to apply a 5-year recognition period to conversion transactions that occur on or after August 8, 2016, and on or before February 17, 2017.
 See final Regulations section 1.337(d)-7 and Temporary Regulations section 1.337(d)-7T for details.